tohyuting/tp/docs/DeveloperGuide.md

 1. If the compulsory prefixes (i.e. `ct/COMMAND_TYPE` and `i/INDEX`) are not present, `ParseException` will be thrown.

    Similarly, `ParseException` will be thrown if no field for editing of suppliers or warehouses is provided.
-This also applies if there are any inappropriate fields supplied (e.g. input a string for `index` or `phone`).
+This also applies if there are any inappropriate fields supplied (e.g. `i/test` or `p/test`).

 1. `EditCommand` will then be executed.
 The edited supplier or warehouse will be updated in the model, allowing users to see the changes done for the respective supplier or warehouse.

-   If the edited fields result in no changes to the existing supplier or warehouse, a `CommandException` will be thrown a to remind user that the supplier or warehouse will be unchanged.
+   If the edited fields result in no changes to the existing supplier or warehouse, a `CommandException` will be thrown to remind user that the supplier or warehouse will be unchanged.

 In the following section, the interaction between different objects will be discussed with the aid of a Sequence Diagram to understand the workflow when a user executes an `edit` command.